panprices/install-structlog/README.md

 ## How to setup

 Run `npm install` to install the dependencies.
+Please use prettier to format your code.

 ## How to test